 In summary, we have designed and benchmarked an NQS-based impurity solver with an error control system.
-When integrated with the ghost Gutzwiller Approximation on the Anderson Lattice Model, our solver accurately captures the key electronic properties of both its metallic and Mott insulating phases, yielding results in excellent agreement with exact diagonalisation.
-Importantly, our analysis of the computational budget identifies the primary bottleneck not as the wave function optimisation, but as the high-accuracy property sampling required by the embedding loop.
-This finding, therefore, establishes the development of efficient, high-precision sampling methods as the primary challenge to establishing NQS as a practical impurity solver within quantum embedding methods.
+When integrated with the ghost Gutzwiller Approximation on the Anderson Lattice Model, our solver accurately captures the key electronic properties of both its metallic and Mott insulating phases, yielding results in excellent agreement with exact diagonalization.
+Importantly, our analysis of the computational budget identifies the primary bottleneck not as the wave function optimization, but as the high-accuracy property sampling required by the embedding loop.
+This finding, therefore, establishes the development of efficient, high-precision sampling methods as the primary challenge to establishing NQS as a practical impurity solver within QE methods.